-A resume is a one to two-page summary highlighting your education, work experiences (both paid and unpaid) and other qualifications that make you qualified for the job you’re applying for.
+A resume is a one to two-page summary highlighting your education, work experiences, and other qualifications that make you ready for the college you are applying to or the job you would like to have.
 The ultimate goal of a resume is to get you an interview!

 For students, a resume helps showcase who you are outside of school.
 It can also be really helpful if you don’t have a competitive GPA.
 Showcasing your non-academic involvement and experiences gives recruiters a more holistic view of your strengths and skills.